-- 1. The right to written and oral explanation of the charges. - 2.
-The right to present his or her side of the story. - 3.
-The right to a written statement explaining the Conduct Board process. - 4.
-The right to file a no-contact order to prohibit harassment of the Respondent by the Reporter, friends, or supporters. - 5.
-The right to challenge the Conduct Board on conflicts of interest (e.g., if the Reporter is a member of a particular student organization, the Respondent may challenge the presence of an advisor from that student organization). - 6.
-The right to know ahead of time the names of the witnesses to be called to the hearing. - 7.
-The right to have needs promptly addressed. - 8.
-The right to have a support person accompany him/her through the hearing.
-All participants will be bound by the rules of confidentiality governing the hearing.
-Subject to court subpoena, all participants have the right not to have their identity revealed outside the confidential proceedings, without consent. - 9.
-The right to a fair and impartial hearing. - 10.
-The right not to have past sexual history discussed during the hearing. - 11.
-The right to a closed hearing. - 12.
-The right to remain present for the entire proceeding.
+- A. The right to a hearing by the N.J.C.U.
+Sexual Assault Hearing Committee, subject to a preponderance of the evidence standard, in accordance with the U.S. Department of Education, and its Office for Civil Rights (i.e., it is more likely than not that sexual violence has occurred). - B. The right to a written statement of the Sexual Assault Hearing Panel. - C. The right to file a no-contact order (with the Office of the Dean of Students) to prohibit retaliation or harassment of the reporter by the respondent, friends, or supporters. - D. The right to challenge the Sexual Assault Hearing Panel on conflicts of interest (e.g., if the respondent is a member of a particular student organization, the reporter may challenge the presence at the hearing of an advisor from that student organization). - E. The right to know ahead of time the names of witnesses to be called at the hearing. - F. The right to have needs promptly addressed. - G. The right to have a support person accompany him/her through the hearing.
+All participants of the hearing will be bound by the rules of confidentiality governing the hearing.
+Subject to court subpoena, all participants have the right to not have their identity revealed outside the confidential proceedings, without consent. - H. The right to a fair and impartial hearing. - I. The right not to have past sexual history discussed during the hearing.

-- 13. The right to have access to any information that will be used at the hearing. - 14.
-The right to a hearing without unnecessary delays. - 15.
-The right to be informed within five (5) university business days of the Conduct Board's findings and of the outcome of the hearing. - 16.
-The right to appeal the decision of the Conduct Board in writing within five (5) university business days of notification. - 17.
-The right to know the status of the case at any point during the investigatory process. - 18.
-The right to remain silent. - 19.
-The right to testify on his/her behalf.
+- J. The right to a closed hearing. - K. The right to remain present for the entire proceeding. - L. The right to have access to any information that will be used at the hearing. - M. The right to a hearing without unnecessary delays. - N. The right to be informed within 24 hours of the committee findings, and of the outcome of the hearing. - O. The right to appeal the decision of the Sexual Assault Hearing Paneling writing within five business days of notification. - P. The right to know the status of the case at any point during the investigatory process.